 Career and Outlook and Salary

-According to the BLS, opportunities for fine artists nationwide are projected to increase by just 3% from 2014 to 2024, a slower than average rate in comparison to all other occupations.
+According to the BLS, opportunities for fine artists nationwide are projected to increase by just 7% from 2016 to 2026, an average rate in comparison to all other occupations.
 Competition for commissions and jobs is expected to be strong.
-The BLS also reports that fine artists in general, including illustrators, painters and sculptors, earned median annual wages of $46,460 in May 2015, with Washington, California and New York among the top-paying states (www.bls.gov).
+The BLS also reports that fine artists in general, including illustrators, painters and sculptors, earned median annual wages of $49,520 in May 2017, with Connecticut, California and New York among the top-paying states (www.bls.gov).

 Alternate Career Options

 Art directors are responsible for the overall design and layout of advertisements, publications and other forms of visual communication.
 In addition to a bachelor's degree, requirements can include previous experience in fine art or graphic design.
 As reported by the BLS, employment of art directors nationwide is also expected to increase by 5% from 2016 to 2026.
 In May 2017, art directors earned median annual wages of $92,500, according to the BLS.

 Photographers use digital or traditional cameras to take pictures of consumer products, landscapes, people and other subjects of interest.
 They may also work as aerial or scientific photographers or photojournalists.
 Knowledge of digital editing software can also be helpful, and although not required, many aspiring professionals pursue bachelor's degree or other formal training options.
 Nationwide, a 6% decrease in employment is projected for photographers, according to the BLS.
 The BLS also reports that, in May 2017, photographers received median annual wages of $32,490.